What happens to the house when you get divorced?

 - The length of your marriage or civil partnership

-- Your ability to earn
+- Each of your ability to earn

 - Your usual standard of living